KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 So with that, I want to turn to our guidance for 2017.
 While we are not changing our guidance on adjusted EBITDA of $825 million to $850 million in 2017, we continue to expect to be above the midpoint of the range.
 We have increased our expectations for net income per share and operating adjusted net income per share, and I will let Eric provide more information on our guidance in just a few moments.

 Now, I want to turn to talk about the acquisition of the remaining 50% of TradeRev.
 Clearly, the industry is going more digital and TradeRev creates a digital wholesale venue.
-I also see the opportunity to expand their total addressable market by getting a piece of the dealer-to-dealer market that has never used auctions.
-And as you know, TradeRev is a tool that allows franchise dealers to sell more new cars, take more trade-ins with real-time money and bottom line, and allows the dealers to make more money overall.
+I also see the opportunity to expand their total adjustable market by getting a piece of the dealer-to-dealer market that has never used auctions.
+And as you know, TradeRev is a tool that allows franchise dealers to sell more new cars, take more trade-ins with real-time money and bottom line, it allows the dealers to make more money overall.
 This is just another channel for cars to change hands, and I'm truly excited about the opportunities TradeRev provides for KAR, and it's now time to put the full force of all the resources behind the efforts that are going on at TradeRev.

 Along with TradeRev, let me discuss other aspects of our capital allocation.
 Our capital allocation strategy has not changed.
 Our first priority is utilizing our strong predictable cash flows to provide a return to our stockholders through a recurring dividend.
 As announced last night, we have increased our quarterly dividend to $0.35 per share from $0.32 per share.